CodeSyncr/Tridev/packages/tridev/templates/default/README.md

 ## Running the Application Locally

-Run `conduit serve` from this directory to run the application.
+Run `tridev serve` from this directory to run the application.
 For running within an IDE, run `bin/main.dart`.
 By default, a configuration file named `config.yaml` will be used.

-To generate a SwaggerUI client, run `conduit document client`.
+To generate a SwaggerUI client, run `tridev document client`.

 ## Running Application Tests